Why I Stopped Travelling at the Beginning of my Travels

 I asked around and no one owned this pup.
 A stray from the day he was born and sent away from all the surf rental places and restaurants.
 Comments were made about how much he smelt and I even heard stories about how he had been thrown in the sea to stop him from smelling so much.

 So off we went to the local vets.
 Whilst in the tricycle I could see the extent of his pain.
 With open sores, a severe flea and tick infestation and a mouth abscess.
 It took two hours at the vets to sort him.
 After bathing him in medicated shampoo, treating his multiple infestations (he had a belly full of worms also), giving him a series of injections and putting him on a course of antibiotics, he was ready for home.
+He was the reason why I stopped travelling so I could look after him.
 I am extremely lucky that the family I am staying with allowed me to keep him in my cabin.
 A massive thank you to Natures Healing Home.

 Echo was named and sporting his first ever collar, he spent his first night in his new home.
 Both of us were awake all night scratching.
 Me with flea bites and him with his skin condition.
 My flea bites subsided over the next few days, Echos skin is taking a lot longer to heal.

-Echo has had to go through a lot with baths twice a week which terrify him due to his fear of water presumably due to being thrown in the sea, a spray which has to be put on his open sores which make him cry out in pain and, even worse in his eyes, me taking food away from him which he steals due to his insatiable appetite.
+Echo has had to go through a lot with baths (twice a week – which terrify him due to his fear of water presumably due to being thrown in the sea), a spray which has to be put on his open sores which make him cry out in pain and, even worse in his eyes, me taking food away from him which he steals due to his insatiable appetite.
 However approx two weeks after his rescue he was like a different dog.
+I knew my decision as to why I stopped travelling did not go in vain.

 He played with his new friends Tarzan and Xena, he wagged his tail (and his bottom) every time he see me/anyone here and stopped keeping me awake at night with his scratching.
 He has put on weight and his open wounds have healed.
 Although he is still a little pig.